 - Commercial Motor Vehicle: Any vehicle defined as such by the Massachusetts Registry of Motor Vehicles in 540 CMR 2.05.
 (Amended 5-9-16) - Common Driveway: A privately owned driveway, paved or not, providing vehicular access between two or more buildings and a street.
 A common driveway does not serve as legal frontage for a lot. - Community Center: A building used for recreational, social, educational, and cultural activities, open to the public or a designated part of the public, usually owned and operated by a public or non-profit group organization.

 (Added 11-14-16) - Construction Equipment/Machinery Sales, Leasing or Rentals: A facility that sells, leases, or rents any new or used construction equipment, machinery or device designed and intended for use in construction or material handling including but not limited to air compressors, air tracks, backhoes, bulldozers, compactors and rollers, cranes, derricks, ditchers, excavators, generators, graders, loaders, lulls, off-highway haulers, pavers, pile drivers, scrapers, tractors, trenchers and other material handling equipment.
 The maintenance and repair of equipment, machinery or devices owned or warrantied by the establishment may be allowed, but no maintenance or repair may be performed on any equipment, machinery or devices that are not owned or warrantied by the establishment.

 (Added 11-15-21) - Construction Trailer: A modular or portable structure located on the premises of a construction project and used primarily to accommodate temporary offices for developers and contractors during a construction project.
 May include eating facilities and meeting space.
 Construction trailers may not be occupied overnight by employees or security personnel, and may not be utilized as a construction equipment storage container.

-(Added 11-18-19) - Continuing Care Retirement Facility: A facility that includes a combination of types of dwellings or a lifetime continuum of accommodations and care for elder residents, including independent living, assisted/congregate living and long-term care facilities. - Contractor's Yard: The premises of a building, construction, plumbing, wiring, landscaping, excavating, or other similar contracting or sub-contracting business, where any of the following purposes may be conducted for the contractor's business: indoor or outdoor storage of equipment, supplies and materials; the fabrication of sub-assemblies; servicing of equipment; the parking of wheeled equipment; the parking of two or more motorized vehicles with six wheels or more; the parking of one or more "commercial motor vehicles" as defined by the Massachusetts Registry of Motor Vehicles in 540 CMR 4.02; wholesale or retail sales; or showrooms of finished and unfinished products or materials.
+(Added 11-18-19) - Continuing Care Retirement Facility: A facility that includes a combination of types of dwellings or a lifetime continuum of accommodations and care for elder residents, including independent living, assisted/congregate living and long-term care facilities. - Construction Contracting Services: The premises and structures which serve as the office space and staging area of a building, plumbing, electrical, carpentry, or other similar construction contractor, excluding landscaping businesses and those contractors primarily involved in the excavation or the relocation or transfer of earth.
+Associated retails sales, showroom, product assembly, storage areas for finished and unfinished products, and servicing of equipment in support of the contracting business are also allowed.
+All equipment, supplies and materials